 Climate change: An objective of the DPD is 'to reduce the causes of, minimise the impacts of, and adapt to climate change'.
-No negative effects are likely from the DPD.

 Describe any likely impacts on the Natura 2000 site as a whole in terms of interference with the key relationships that define the structure and function of the site.